© Copyright 1988-2013 Sandra Kay Miller- All rights reserved.

 increased by 17%.

-more than just pulling into a parking lot with a bunch of other like-minded people, dropping your
+just pulling into a parking lot with a bunch of other like-minded people, dropping your tailgate and hanging

-the table.
-With a professional career and business ventures in the food industry, Sandra was an ardent
+table.
+With a professional career and business ventures in the food industry, Sandra was an ardent supporter

 But her passion for production, especially livestock, led back to her home in Cumberland County,

-rotational browsing and grazing system that utilizes the unique and bountiful features of the landscape
+browsing and grazing system that utilizes the unique and bountiful features of the landscape including

-markets in the mid-Atlantic region.
-Drawing from her experience, she has captured the most frequently
+in the mid-Atlantic region.
+Drawing from her experience, she has captured the most frequently asked

-asked questions and answers to the often confusing world of farmers markets in the twenty first
+questions and answers to the often confusing world of farmers markets in the twenty first century.

 will learn from